malith-perera/EC/README.md

 >*EC_LIST_FUNCTIONS(Student, student_vars)*

-With this line of code above where student_vars simply a set of variables which define student name, index_no, age, grade etc... then you will gain,
+With this line of code above where student_vars simply a set of variables which define student's name, index_no, age, grade etc... then you will gain,

 - Student_New()
 - Student_Append()